davidecarroll/contactparliament/README.md

     A web-initiated call to connect a user's phone number to their MPs office

     We have the user punch in their post code
-    We provide them details of their Member of Parliamnent and their contact details A web initated email to send from our server to their MP using their contact details
+    We provide them details of their Member of Parliament and their contact details A web initiated email to send from our server to their MP using their contact details

     We have the user punch in their post code
     We provide them with details of their MP and their contact details